Nice Dreams: Plot

 The two head back to Donna's apartment.
 While attempting a threesome, Chong leaves to get ice.
 At this point, Donna's crazed racist biker husband Animal shows up, having broken out of prison.
 Cheech tries to escape out the window and ends up climbing the hotel naked.
 Chong then returns to the room and hides under the bed.
 Eventually, Animal has sex with Donna and they fall asleep.
 Cheech gets back into the hotel, returns to the room, and retrieves some clothes to wear.

 Cheech then realizes Chong has signed away all their money to Howie.
 After getting a lift from Drooler and Noodles (disguised as women), the stoners find and break into the address on the check: a mental institution.
 They spend the night and in the morning they find Howie among the inmates.
 Cheech tries to grab Howie to get their money, but the doctors believe Cheech to be another patient and lock him in a straitjacket in a padded room.
 They also believe Chong is a doctor and put him in charge of medication.
 Chong finds a doctor to help, and Cheech and Chong are offered "the key to the universe" (LSD).

-Chong simply passes out but Cheech endures a bizarre trip that finally ends the next morning when the head nurse awakens them.
+Chong passes out but Cheech endures a bizarre trip that ends the next morning when the head nurse awakens them.
 She has realized what has happened and apologizes to them, returns their money and sets them free.
 At this point, Stedanko's cops show up and arrest the head nurse and Howie instead.
 By now, Stedanko has become even more lizard like, complete with a tail.

 With Weird Jimmy's marijuana plantation busted, Cheech and Chong resort to becoming male strippers at Club Paradise where they are billed as "The Sun Kings", Maui and Wowie.